 Recent successes in Colombia and the Southern Philippines, as well as the resolution of the name issue between Greece and North Macedonia, are evidence that the settlement of conflicts is possible even in an increasingly complex world.
 So writes Teresa Whitfield, Director of the Policy and Mediation Division of the United Nations Department of Political and Peacebuilding Affairs in a contribution to the 2019 Oslo Forum, co-hosted by the Centre for Humanitarian Dialogue and the Norwegian Ministry of Foreign Affairs.
 But, Ms. Whitfield points out, divisive geopolitics, the resurgence of populism and the increased regional and international involvement in civil wars are hampering peacemaking efforts in many other places.
 So, how are mediators confronting these challenging circumstances?
 In the first installment of a series reproducing Ms. Whitfield’s paper for the Oslo Forum, we take a look at the current conflict and mediation landscape, before examining issues such as orchestration and inclusion; the design of mediation processes, and innovation.

-Enthusiasm for mediation as a tool to prevent and resolve armed conflict has never been more vocal, nor mediators busier.
+Enthusiasm for mediation as a tool to prevent and resolve armed conflict has never been more vocal than recent years, nor have mediators ever been busier.
 Yet, traction on the big armed conflicts has been wanting.
 As mediators and others gathered for the Oslo Forum in 2018 outlined, the model for the negotiation and implementation of comprehensive peace agreements that evolved in the immediate post-Cold War period is deeply challenged by the complexity of today’s armed conflicts.
 Mediators have had to develop new tools, practices and strategies.

 Mediation has long relied on a capacity for human interaction.
 The skills and experience of the mediator and his or her supporting team matter greatly, as do deeply-held principles of consent, impartiality and the need to build trust.
 For the mediation of armed conflicts, the awareness and cultivation of internal and external pressures that might help conflict parties move towards peace and a need to secure broad ownership of any agreement reached are also perennial requirements.